mtik00/noogle/README.md

 # Installation

-You can install `gcal_nest` like any other Python package.
+You can install `noogle` like any other Python package.

 1. Extract the tarball/zip
 2. Run `python3.7 setup.py`